AlanDoesCS/WaffleOS/README.md

    nasm -v
    gcc --version
    ```
-4) Next, we have to add the new directory ("/usr/local/i386elfgcc/bin") to the path variable:
+4) Next, add the new directory ("/usr/local/i386elfgcc/bin") to the path variable:
     - Run `vim .bashrc`
     - Add "`export PATH="$PATH:/usr/local/i386-elf-gcc/bin"`" to the end of the file
     - Add "`export PATH="$PATH:/usr/local/i386-elf-ld/bin"`" to the end of the file